RockstarLang/rockstar2/codewithrockstar.com/docs/01-getting-started.md

 nav_order: "1001"
 summary: "The basics: scream, shout, whisper, comments, and how to put guitar chords in your Rockstar programs."
 ---
+## Tutorial

+If you're just getting started with Rockstar, the [Rockstar Tutorial](/tutorial) will walk you through the basics and have you up and rocking in no time.

 ## "Hello, World"

 "Hello World" in Rockstar looks like this: